The Best Android Upgrades for Car Navigation and Multimedia

 We live in the amazing time of technological progress.
 Its influence can be easily noticed everywhere, from homes and offices to trains, planes and even bikes.
 Surprisingly though, it falls quite short when it comes to cars, more specifically, to OEM car multimedia and navigation systems.

-A good navigation system is a very most important feature for any driver.
+A good navigation system is a very important feature for any driver.
 No one likes getting lost in an unfamiliar place because of an outdated or unreliable GPS system.
 Besides, being able to find the best route within seconds and avoid circling around in search of the correct street is always nice.
 And, surprisingly, modern car navigations systems are not that impressive.

 The same can be said about multimedia systems, as the ones installed by the manufacturer usually have very limited functionality.
 A driver could definitely use a few more features on their head unit, while a powerful operating system like Android is the stuff of dreams.